ldj01/e-s-t/README.md

 ### Dependencies
 * ESPA raw binary libraries, tools, and it's dependencies, found here [espa-product-formatter](https://github.com/USGS-EROS/espa-product-formatter)
 * Python 2.7+ and Scipy
+* [GDAL](http://www.gdal.org/) command line tools are utilized for some of the processing steps.

 ### Environment Variables
 * Required for building this software